Cargo Bike Faceoff

 With an e-assist you can pedal your cargo bike up hills at speeds close to 32km/hr.
 The range is upwards of 100km on a single charge, and the battery takes a short 4-5 hours to charge.
 If you prefer the stability and handling of a three-wheeled bike but are concerned about the reduced efficiency over distance and hills, an e-assist solves this problem immediately.
 If you prefer a two-wheeled model, the e-assist once again flattens hills and makes distance a joyful thing.
 Like we said, they go together like bread and butter!

 Ok, hold your breath.
 These things do cost money - especially if you want one designed to last (which all of ours do).
 The Butchers & Bicycles, with its remarkable tilt-steering, is explicitly out to do battle cars with more sensation, safety, and excitement.
 It costs as much as a good used car at $9000 for the hill-flattening e-assist model.
 But wow, it feels worth it.
-The Babboe Carve, loaded with many of the same features is $8000 and uses the ultra-powerful Yamaha e-assist.
+The Babboe Carve, loaded with many of the same features is $10000 and uses the ultra-powerful Yamaha e-assist.
+Bullit's, with their zippy frames and highly tuned performance are pricey, but worth every cent.
+If you want a cargo bike that rides like your road or mountain bike - and arguably even more fun - this is it.

 The Urban Arrow is next.
-It really is the best two-wheeled cargo bike on the market with a thoughtful approach to materials (aluminum frame, EPS foam box) and the same mid-drive e-assist motor that gets our full approval.
+It really is the most accessible and modern two-wheeled cargo bike on the market with a thoughtful approach to materials (aluminum frame, EPS foam box) and a mid-drive motor that gets our full approval.
 Given that it requires the same foot-down approach when stopped as Butchers & Bicycles, it's arguable that these bikes really compete for the same customer.
 (Butchers & Bicycles does, however, assume the rider is sportier and tilts the rider more over the handlebars - the tilt steering is also far more performance focussed).

-Nihola is next in line.
-It really sits in the sweet spot between brands like Butchers & BIcycles and high quality (but heavy) bikes like the Babboe.
+The Nihola's are next in line.
+They sit in the sweet spot between brands like Butchers & Bicycles and high quality (but heavy) bikes like the Babboe.
 And, while the Dutch are happy to buy Babboe because thrift and quality trump many of the concerns above, the Danes aren't afraid to spend a bit more money for better design.
 A coffee costs $6 in Copenhagen, and a cargo bike costs $4000.
 Perhaps this is why the one bike you see the most in Copenhagen is the Nihola Family.
-The only thing that truly stops this bike from competing with its higher priced cousins is the lack of a mid-drive e-assist.
-However, we find that about 40% of our Nihola customers ask for a Bionx RX350 e-assist kit that we can easily install for roughly $2500.
-If you're sticking to the city, want three-wheels and aren't sold on high performance tilt-steering, we feel the Nihola and Bionx combo is the height of utility and no-nonsense practicality.
+The e-assist models are easily the best balance of cost, function and safety and are by far our most popular bikes.

-The same is true for the Babboe bikes.
+Then there are the economical Babboe bikes.
 They model the Dutch love for thrift, and thrift is a good thing!
 Thrift means spending money to save money, but not too much money.
 It's like buying a Honda.
 Good quality, made to last, but no Land Rover - which most people can deal with.
-The Babboes start at a modest $2649 and peak at $8000 (all prices in Canadian).
+The Babboes start at a modest $3500 and peak at $12000 (all prices in Canadian).

 |Cargo Bike Comparison:||Price||Outdoor storability||Stability||Handling||Efficiency||Weight||Space|